What to Do After an Auto Accident

 - Driver's license number

 But remember to keep your comments brief.
 Stick to the facts of what happened and don't say anything that could be construed as admitting fault for the accident, even if you may think you are at fault.

 - Talk to witnesses – If someone saw something, make sure to get their full name, address and phone number.
 That way, you or the police officer investigating your accident can contact them later if necessary.
 Witness testimonies can make a big difference in the outcome of a case.

-- Talk to the police - Ask for a copy of the police report, and take down the name and badge number of the police officer who is present at the scene.
+- Talk to the police – Ask for a copy of the police report, and take down the name and badge number of the police officer who responds to the accident.

 - Take photographs – If you can take photos, they are a must do.
 Pictures of your accident are some of the most powerful tools in your effort to obtain full compensation for your crash.
 They can show the violence of the impact, the location of the vehicles, and in some cases, the injuries caused to you or your loved ones.
 It's especially important to take these photos before both vehicles are moved.
 This includes: